 The scroll depth analytics data again proves that practically no one checks the lower part of the website, so the behavior there is almost absent.
 There is almost no use in placing any additional elements there.

 So this is the research I carried out together with Plerdy’s team.
-Hope it will help you with your website UX analysis and understanding user behavior.
+Hope it will help you with your website UX analysis and understanding of user behavior.

 Understand User Behavior on Your Site